mohan-1990/flowdesk-assignment-global-price-index/README.md

 1. Follows the file naming convention `<ExchangeName>-market-data.ts`
 2. Implements `IMarketDataSource` interface and follows the class naming convention `<ExchangeName>MarketData`
 3. Exposes a static method `create()` that returns a singleton object of the class
-4. Exposes `getMidPrice()` function to read the mid-price from the exchange
+4. Implements the definition of `getMidPrice()` function that returns the mid-price from the exchange

 If the above conditions are met, the `GET /mid-price` API endpoint will recognize the newly added exchange automatically from the next HTTP request.
 It will also adjust the denominator of the averaged mid-price accordingly.